 Moving in a southward direction, are the beautiful Italian lakes such as Lake Como, Lake Garda and Lake Maggiore.

 Lake Como is probably the most well-known of the lakes partly due to the fact that George Clooney lives on the lake but also because it is just so stunningly beautiful.
 Lake Como nestles in the foothills of the Alps and is close to Milan.
-Historic Italian Villas line the shore of the lake as well as gorgeous cobbled stoned medieval towns such as Bellagio, Cernobbio, Tremezzo, Menaggio and Varenna.
+Lake Como villas line the shore as well as gorgeous cobbled stoned medieval towns such as Bellagio, Cernobbio, Tremezzo, Menaggio and Varenna.
 Cernobbio in particular is worth a mention for the fact that Villa d’Este, one of the most famous hotels in the world, is located here.

 Equally beautiful is Lake Garda.
 It is over 51 kilometres (31 miles) in length and is full of history, partly due to the fact that it was one of the most popular places for ancient Romans to take their vacation.
 There are ancient ruins everywhere and pretty towns surround the lake such as Desenzano and Sirmione.

 No matter which parts of the lakes you visit, you will be guaranteed breath-taking views, tree-lined promenades, cobblestoned streets, spectacular Italian Villas, wonderful restaurants and authentic Italian Piazzas.

 Next is the incredibly stylish and fashionable city of Milan.
 The areas surrounding Milan are largely industrial, but if you go east of Milan, you come to in one of the luxury Villas in Venice which is one of the world’s most Romantic cities.
 Read about the best restaurants in Venice.

 Next on the southward trail is the incredible historical region of Tuscany.
 It is full of nature, history, medieval walled villages, romantic towns, rolling countryside, vineyards, olive groves, beautiful Italian villa rentals, farmhouses and castles to rent and above all people who have plenty of time to chat.